anoop04singh/fin3Crunch-bitscrunch/README.md

-**fin3Crunch AI** is a sophisticated, **AI-powered analytics platform** designed to provide deep insights into the Web3 ecosystem.
+**fin3Crunch AI** is a sophisticated, multi-lingual (hinglish me bhi work karta hai), **AI-powered analytics platform** designed to provide deep insights into the Web3 ecosystem.
 It combines a sleek, minimal user interface with powerful backend services to deliver real-time data on NFT collections, tokens, and wallet activity.
 At its core is an **intelligent AI agent** that allows users to query complex **blockchain data using natural language.**

 ---